Censorship in India: Press

-Kashmir

-India’s government requires that all maps in publications circulated in India reflect its claim to the entire region of Kashmir, which is disputed by Pakistan, and regardless of current lines of control.
-Publications that do not conform are seized by the authorities and issues can end up being destroyed.

 Film

 The Central Board of Film Certification (CBFC), which is the film-regulating agency in India, orders directors to remove anything that it deems to be offensive, including sex, nudity, violence, or subjects that are considered to be politically subversive or taboo.
 However, in the past two decades, there has been a noticeable shift in the board's approach toward censorship.
-One of the key factors that drives this change is the growing influence of Hollywood and the liberal mindset of young indians, which has resulted in an increase in exposure to more liberal cultural values.
+One of the key factors that drives this change is the growing influence of Hollywood and the liberal mindset of young Indians, which has resulted in an increase in exposure to more liberal cultural values.
 Additionally, globalization and modernization have played a significant role in shaping Indian society, leading to a greater acceptance of progressive attitudes toward social issues.
 As a result, the Indian Film Board has become more lenient with censorship guidelines, allowing filmmakers greater creative freedom to explore themes that were previously considered taboo.

 India's supreme court has played a significant role in shaping the censorship board's approach to westernization of Bollywood films.
 The court has shown a more liberal outlook toward creative expression in Indian cinema, and has intervened in cases where the censorship board's decisions were deemed excessive or arbitrary.
 This has led to a more nuanced approach toward issues of westernization in Bollywood, with the court balancing the need to preserve Indian culture and values with the need to allow filmmakers to freely express themselves.
 According to the Supreme Court of India: